superpowr/SimpleRegex/README.md

   .end_with('$')
 ```

-While taking up a bit more space, Regularity expressions are much more readable than their cryptic counterparts.
+While taking up a bit more space, SimpleRegex expressions are much more readable than their cryptic counterparts.

 ### Installation

 ```
-gem install regularity
+gem install simple_regex
 ```

 ### Usage

-Regularity objects are just plain ol Ruby objects that act like regexes - `method_missing` delegates to a regex object,
+SimpleRegex objects are just plain ol Ruby objects that act like regexes - `method_missing` delegates to a regex object,
 so you can go ahead and call `=~` and `match` and [all your other favorite methods](http://www.ruby-doc.org/core-1.9.3/Regexp.html)
 on them and it will just work <sup>TM</sup>